Trinli/ACML-2021-uplift/README.md

-# Undersampling and calibration for uplift modeling
+# Uplift Modeling with High Class Imbalance

-Code used to produce results presented in the publication "Undersampling and Calibration for Uplift Modeling".
+Code used to produce results presented in the publication "Uplift Modeling with High Class Imbalance."

 ## Code preparation